Performance of machine-learning-assisted Monte Carlo in sampling from simple statistical physics models: Results

 This is due to the fact that we are only considering the absolute value of the magnetization: the addition of the MADE helps in exploring better the energy landscape by allowing sudden jumps between the two states that are present at $T<T_c$.
 This can be seen in Fig. \ref{fig:com_vanilla}b, in which we considered the ratio

 where $\tilde{\tau}_\text{L}$ and $\tilde{\tau}_\text{M+L}$ are the average first passage times of LMMC and MADE+LMMC for reaching the signed (positive) equilibrium magnetization starting from zero magnetization.
 In this case, we observe that $\tilde{R}' < 1$, indicating a better efficiency of MADE+LMMC, when $N$ is sufficiently large and the number of training steps is not too high (otherwise, the computational cost outweighs the gains from using MADE).
 The LMMC alone has worse performance, because it can end up in the negative state and be stuck there for a long time.
 The addition of the MADE avoids this problem.
 Note that the barrier for LMMC to jump from the negative to the positive state scales as $\exp(A N \Delta\beta^2) = \exp(A b^2)$, hence it remains finite with the chosen scaling of $\Delta\beta = b/\sqrt{N}$.
 When instead $\beta-\beta_c=O(1)$, the LMMC needs a time scaling exponentially in $N$, and the gain from using the MADE becomes even more visible.
+We expect a similar behavior to hold in the whole ferromagnetic region.